SC stays HC's contempt proceedings against Centre, seeks report on supply of 700 MT oxygen to Delhi | Law-Order

 Terming the ongoing second wave of COVID-19 pandemic as an "all-India" phenomenon, the bench said, "Putting officers in jail is not going to bring oxygen to the city, let us ensure lives are saved.

-“Ultimately putting officers in jail and hauling them up for contempt will not help.
+"Ultimately putting officers in jail and hauling them up for contempt will not help.
 There should be a spirit of cooperation and the lives of people are at stake...
-Nobody can dispute that this is not a national pandemic, that people are not dying, that the Central Government is not doing anything...”.
-During the over two-hour-long hearing via video conferencing, the top court also asked the Centre, represented by Solicitor General Tuhar Mehta and Additional Solicitor General Aishwarya Bhati, to place before it a plan - in chart form - indicating the manner in which it would comply with the order asking it to supply 700 MT LMO to Delhi.
+Nobody can dispute that this is a national pandemic, that people are dying, that the Central Government is not doing anything..." it said.
+During the over two-hour-long hearing via video conferencing, the top court also asked the Centre, represented by Solicitor General Tushar Mehta and Additional Solicitor General Aishwarya Bhati, to place before it a plan - in chart form - indicating the manner in which it would comply with the order asking it to supply 700 MT LMO to Delhi.

 Seeking the report by Thursday 10.30 AM, the bench said it should also indicate the sources of supply of LMO, provision for transportation and "logistical arrangements necessary".

-The top court seemed to be in disagreement with a report on oxygen demands of states prepared by an expert committee, to which AIIMS Director Randeep Guleria is also a member, which said Delhi needed 515 MT of LMO.
+The top court seemed to be in disagreement with a report on oxygen demands of states prepared by an expert committee, of which AIIMS Director Randeep Guleria is also a member, that said Delhi needed 515 MT of LMO.

 "The pandemic in Delhi is very critical.
 Our order was of May 2.
 We are on May 5.
 What you need to do is tell us how much you have allocated over the past few days," the bench said.